houshym/ossm-fed/Readme.md

-# Connecting the Clouds

-## Toward a True hybrid/multi-cloud by OSSM federation
+## A guide to creating a true hybrid/multi-cloud architecture with OSSM federation

 In this blog, we will discuss different aspects of multi-cloud and multi-cluster Kubernetes strategies.
-We will show how you can build Hybrid/multi-cloud architectures with Red Hat OpenShift and OpenShift Service Mesh(OSSM) federation
+We will show how you can build a Hybrid/multi-cloud architectures with Red Hat OpenShift and OpenShift Service Mesh(OSSM) federation.
+The typical use case for this architecture can be Businss continuity, cloud migration, cost optimization, burst wrokload

 ## Multi/Hybrid Cloud Strategy